How Low-Code and No-Code Are Changing Custom Development

 Avoid putting business rules, calculations, or complex workflows inside the low-code platform itself.

 Keep that logic in your own backend or APIs, so it stays testable, reusable, and easier to change without fighting platform limitations.
+That is where custom development beyond low-code tools becomes more practical, especially when your product needs flexibility, deeper logic, and room to evolve without platform restrictions.

 Even if the platform allows scripts, resist stuffing logic inside.